-To simplify the notation in the theory developed in the remainder of this paper, we set $h = 1$, that is, we consider only rvs which have integer support.
+To simplify the notation in the theory developed in the remainder of this paper, we set $h = 1$; that is, we consider only rvs which have integer support.
 Therefore, for the remainder of this paper, the $n$-variate random vector $\boldsymbol{X}$ takes values in $\mathbb{N}^n$.
 One may transform a rv with lattice-type support $h\mathbb{N}$ into one of integer support $\mathbb{N}$ by multiplying the rv by the constant $h^{-1}$.
-By linearity of the expected allocation, one may easily recover expected allocations for the original rv.
+By linearity of the unconditional expected allocation, one may easily recover unconditional expected allocations for the original rv.

-Typically, one uses conditional mean risk-sharing and risk allocation for small-sized pools or few lines of businesses.
-However, the efficient methods based on OGFs proposed in this paper enable one to use these techniques even for a large portfolio of risks.
-It follows that risk managers will have the ability to perform risk allocation at the customer level once equipped with generating functions for expected allocations.
+Typically, conditional mean risk-sharing and risk allocation are used for small pools or a few lines of businesses.
+However, the efficient methods based on OGFs proposed in this paper enable these techniques to be used even for a large portfolio of risks.
+Once equipped with generating functions for unconditional expected allocations, risk managers can perform risk allocation at the customer level.

-The paper is organized as follows.
-In Section \ref{sec:agf}, we present the OGF for expected allocations and provide a relationship with the pgf.
-We also provide an efficient method to extract the expected allocations from the OGF.
-Section \ref{sec:ab0} presents expressions for the expected allocation in the case of (compound) Katz distributions.
-In Section \ref{sec:dependent}, we provide three results when the components of the random vector are dependent.
-Section \ref{sec:discussion} discusses further generalizations of our results for continuous rvs.